ValentinoUberti/OCP-VMware-UPI-NSX-T/README.md

 # OpenShift 4 vmware UPI Installer
 This repository contains [Ansible](https://www.ansible.com/) playbooks and tasks for [OpenShift](https://www.openshift.com/) 4 cluster installation on vmware with UPI mode.

+The original repository was made by Marco Betti: https://github.com/marbe/ocp4-vmware-upi-installer

 The aim of this playbooks is to automate the UPI installation steps described into [Red Hat OpenShift documentation](https://docs.openshift.com/container-platform/4.3/installing/installing_vsphere/installing-vsphere.html)

 These playbooks have been tested with **OpenShift Container Platform** up to **4.7.z**.